NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 ``HorizontalStdDev.tif`` and ``VerticalStdDev.tif`` alongside the
 output DEM.

+Note that propagating the errors subtly changes the behavior of stereo triangulation, and hence also of the output DEM.
+Triangulated points are saved with a float precision of 1e-8 meters (rather than the usual 1e-3 meters or so), to avoid creating step artifacts later when gridding the rather slowly varying propagated errors (:numref:`triangulation_options`).

 The computed stddev values are in units of meter.

 What the produced uncertainties are not